See photos (3)

 -

-The church of Saint-Claude in Dracy-les-Couches was rebuilt around 1715.
+Saint-Maurice church in Dracy-lès-Couches was rebuilt around 1715.

 -

-Claude.
-In 1826, the Marquis of Grammont built the nave and added wooden side aisles.
-In 1837, the Count of Villers-la-Faye had the present bell tower added.
-In 1869, the Marquis of Laubespin had the aisles of the nave enlarged to make the present side aisles, replacing the wooden pillars that supported the vault with sandstone columns with moulded capitals.
+The first building, undertaken by Count Pierre de Berbis in 1715, was dedicated to Saint-Claude.
+It was renamed Saint-Maurice in 1826 when the Marquis de Grammont built the nave, to which wooden side aisles were later added.
+In 1837, the present bell tower was added by the Count of Villers-la-Faye.
+In 1869, the Marquis de Laubespin had the aisles of the nave enlarged to form the present side aisles, replacing the wooden pillars supporting the vault with sandstone columns with moulded capitals.
 In 1875, a complete embellishment was carried out by an Italian painter thanks to the Marquise de Laubespin.
-Five changes were made in the space of a century and a half.
-On entering the church, one is surprised by the 19th century paintings and in particular by the large blue vault restored in 2000.
-According to Canon Grivot, it is one of the few churches in Burgundy to have preserved its late 19th century
+Five transformations were made in the space of a century and a half.

 Services